ewpratten/HowToComputer/README.md

 The Random Access Memory or RAM for short, is used to store data for short periods of time.

 #### I/O
 All external devices are connected through I/O (Input / Output).
-Some of these devices could be Keyboards, mice, storage, graphics cards, and USB devices.
+Some of these devices could be keyboards, mice, storage, graphics cards, and USB devices.

 ## <div id="gis">Building a basic Global Information System </div>

 The final mini project that I want to make is a basic GIS (Global Information System).
 A key function that a GIS deals with is terrain mapping.
 In this project, I will be graphing altitude data.

-### Limitations
+### Getting started
-Due to some time limitations, this will be very simple.
-My end goal will be explained in the next section.
-In staid of having a 3D model of the mapping region, I will only be able to provide a 2D view.
-This could still be useful if you where to render a bunch of 2D views but I don't have the time or skill to make 3D graphics work.
+Due to it's ease of use, I will be writing this program in [Lua](lua.org),  using the [Tic80](https://tic.computer) api.
+This allows easy packaged distribution of the program and an easy way to draw graphics, which will be important for displaying data.

 ### End goal
-I am hoping to have a system that will allow terrain altitude points to be entered.
+I am creating a system that will allow terrain altitude points to be entered.
 Then the points will be "compressed" in this scenario, the average of multiple points will be stored in an array to save space.
-The I will also have a system to try to recreate a semi-accurate model of the original data using as little data points as possible.
+I will also have a system to recreate a semi-accurate model of the original data using as little data points as possible.
+It is only *semi accurate* because I am using a lossy compression algorithm.
+Lossy means that the output data is not an exact replica of the input.

-### Getting started
-Due to it's ease of use, I will be writing this program in [Lua](lua.org).
-Specifically,  using the [Tic80](https://tic.computer) api.
-This allows easy packaged distribution of the program and an easy way to draw graphics, which will be important for displaying data.

 ### Tic80

 TIC-80 is a fantasy computer for making, playing and sharing games.
 It has built in tools for code, sprites, maps, sound editors and the command line which are enough tools to make a game.
 Games  are stored on `.cart` files that emulate game cartridges.
 It has a 240x136 pixels display, 16 color palette, 256 8x8 color sprites, and 4 channel sound.

+### Limitations
+Instead of having a 3D model of the mapping region, I will only be able to provide a 2D view because the Tic80 api does not easily allow 3D graphics.
+This could still be useful if you where to render a bunch of 2D views but I don't have the time or skill to make 3D graphics work.

 ### The program

-Due to the large file size, the code can not me displayed in this file.
+Due to the large file size, the code cannot be displayed in this file.
 I have a mirror of the code both at [GitHub](https://github.com/Ewpratten/HowToComputer/tree/master/minigis) and the [RetryLife mirror server](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/minigis/program.lua).

 ### Program breakdown
 Lua's [comments](#comments) are formatted in the following way: